 How do I cancel my membership ?

-To cancel your membership and avoid further charges from your iphone, go to "Settings" and open your subscription settings, select "Course Restaurant Guide" and choose "Cancel Subscription".
+To cancel your membership (and to avoid further any charges) from your iphone, go to "Settings" and open your subscription settings, select "Course Restaurant Guide" and choose "Cancel Subscription".

 You will be taken directly to the subscription management setting where you can then elect to cancel your subscription.